apify/apify-cli/README.md

 [![npm version](https://badge.fury.io/js/apify-cli.svg)](http://badge.fury.io/js/apify-cli)
 [![Build Status](https://travis-ci.org/apifytech/apify-js.svg)](https://travis-ci.org/apifytech/apify-cli)

-Apify command client client (CLI) helps you to create, develop, deploy and execute [Apify Actor](https://www.apify.com/docs/actor) acts from your local computer.
+Apify command client client (CLI) helps you to create, develop, deploy and run [Apify Actor](https://www.apify.com/docs/actor) acts from your local computer.

 Apify Actor is a serverless computing platform that enables execution of arbitrary web scraping and automation jobs in the cloud.
 A single job is called an _act_.

-While you can develop the acts in a code editor directly in the [Apify web application](https://my.apify.com/), for more complex projects it is more convenient to develop the acts locally and only push them later to the Apify cloud.
+While you can develop the acts in a code editor directly in the [Apify web application](https://my.apify.com/), for more complex projects it is convenient to develop the acts locally and only push them to the Apify cloud for execution.
 This is were the CLI comes in.

 Note that the acts running on Apify Actor platform are executed in Docker containers, so with an appropriate `Dockerfile`